Our Resources

 The level of anonymity applied should take into account the organisation’s feedback maturity.

-For organisations that don’t yet have a strong feedback culture, we recommend:
+For organisations that don’t yet have a strong feedback culture, we recommend they:

 Best Practices for 360 Feedback Anonymity